gravesjohnr/enclosure-picroft-touch7/README.md

 - Debian Bullseye - /etc/apt/sources.list - deb http://deb.debian.org/debian bullseye main contrib non-free
 - Then I just did a standard mycroft-core and mycroft-gui download and install (git clone, bash dev_setup.sh)
 - I added two files in the .config/autostart directory to start the core and gui on boot (pi user autologin)
+- Make sure QT_FILE_SELECTORS is set to picroft_touch7

+  .bashrc: export QT_FILE_SELECTORS=picroft_touch7
+  In desktop files: Exec=env QT_FILE_SELECTORS=picroft_touch7 mycroft-gui-app --hideTextInput --maximize This is so that the skills will use the picroft_touch7 versions of screen layouts.
 - Added a lxde-pci-rc.xml file to the ~/.config/openbox directory (/etc/xdg/openbox/lxde-pi-rc.xml), then add lines to the "applications" secton:
 ```
    <application title="mycroft.gui">